Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ## NVIDIA graphics card drivers

 To install the latest version of NVIDIA drivers and CUDA, I simply tried to install the latest cuda.
 It takes care of the nvidia drivers.

+Make sure the version of CUDA you install is supported by tensorflow.

 [Cuda download](https://developer.nvidia.com/cuda-downloads)